 '''

-from djangosecure.decorators import frame_deny_exempt

-@frame_deny_exempt

 def my_view(request):

 ...

 '''

-HTTP Strict Transport Security
+2.2.2 HTTP Strict Transport Security

 For sites that should only be accessed over HTTPS, you can instruct newer browsers to refuse to connect to your domain name via an insecure connection (for a given period of time) by setting the "Strict-Transport-Security" header.
 This reduces your exposure to some SSL-stripping man-in-the-middle (MITM) attacks.